 Today we were biking from Clinton to Kosciusko, Miss., a trip that would take us around Jackson.
 Before we set out, we’d heard from other cyclists that biking around Jackson on the Trace was “white-knuckle biking.”
 It’s called that because so many locals use the Trace to get to and from work quickly.

-Well, there’s one section where a recreational path roughly parallels the Trace, and materials tell you to use that when the traffic is bad.
-Luckily we were heading out of town at 7:30 on a Sunday morning, so the traffic wasn’t that bad.
-We could have used the recreational trail, but stayed on the Trace for authenticity’s sake.
+Well, there’s one section around Jackson where a recreational path roughly parallels the Trace.
+And parkway materials advise using that path when the traffic is bad.
+Luckily, we were heading out of town at 7:30 on a Sunday morning, so the traffic wasn’t that bad.
+So while we could have used the recreational trail, we opted to stay on the Trace for authenticity’s sake.

 Anyway, I’d planned a day of about 75 miles of biking, which would be the farthest Ed or I had ever biked in one day.
 Although we would have preferred lower mileage, you have to go where the lodging is.
 Fortunately, there weren’t too many historic or scenic stops along the way.
 So, we didn’t have to stop as much as we had in previous days, and we could keep biking.

 As we pedaled, the first highlight of the day was hitting mile marker 100 (triple digits!).
 The next thrill was reaching mile marker 111 – one-quarter of the way completed!
 In between those two mile markers, we saw the beautiful Ross R. Barnett Reservoir, which is 50 square miles, I believe.
 There is a pretty overlook here.
 But it was cloudy at this point in the day, so the view wasn’t as beautiful as I’m sure it could have been.